6 Effective Tips To Deal With Your Stubborn Teenager

 • Try to understand what it is that makes your teen feel truly motivated or interested.

-• Once you understand your teen’s way of thinking, you will be in a better position to deal with any arguments or disagreements.
+• Once you understand your teen’s way of thinking, you will know how to deal with teenage attitude and be in a better position to handle any arguments or disagreements.

 protip_icon Quick fact